anybox/anybox.recipe.odoo/doc/scripts.rst

           will warn you if it's missing).
 The recipe will use it to set ``db_version`` at the end of the process.

-In truth, upgrade scripts are nothing but OpenERP scripts, with the entry point console script being provided by the recipe itself, and in turn relaying to that user-level callable.
+In truth, upgrade scripts are nothing but Odoo scripts, with the entry point console script being provided by the recipe itself, and in turn relaying to that user-level callable.
 See :py:mod:`anybox.recipe.openerp.runtime.upgrade` for more details